Skip to main content

 Entering the U.S.

-1. Before arriving at a U.S. airport or border facility, be sure to have your passport, F-1/J-1 visa, and your original Form I-20/DS-2019 with you.
-You may also want to carry additional documents such as a copy of your acceptance letter.
+2. Before arriving at a U.S. airport or border facility, be sure to have your passport, F-1/J-1 visa, and your original Form I-20/DS-2019 with you.
+You may also want to carry additional documents, such as a copy of your acceptance letter.
 Carry these documents on your person and NOT in your checked luggage.
 You will show your documents at the port of entry.
 An immigration officer will review these documents to determine if you are eligible to enter the U.S. as a student.

 Post Arrival Information

-Arrival to the Bentley Campus
+Arrival at the Bentley Campus

 Orientation